sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.11.9 =
+* Updated README to indicate that the plugin is no longer supported.
 = 1.11.8 =
 * Updated the plugin description to direct users to support.sendgrid.com for questions.
 * Updated the "tested up to" field to confirm the latest version of the plugin wordes with the latest version of wordpress.